Your Local Lighting Installer

 Chandeliers are large designer lights constructed from various metals and glass.
 They house multiple bulbs and are often eye-catching, fitted to work with the room, decor and furniture.
 The best place for chandeliers is above dining tables and seating areas.
 Chandeliers can work well in hallways, bedrooms and even bathrooms.
 Chandeliers hang lower than most other styles of lights, so generous ceiling height is usually required.

 Flush & Semi-Flush

-Recessed lights sit inside the ceiling, by the nature of their design several Recessed lights may be required to properly illuminate a room.
+Recessed lights sit inside the ceiling.
+By the nature of their design, several Recessed lights may be required to illuminate a room properly.
 The Recessed spotlight is extremely popular; some are adjustable and multi-directional.

 Multiple spotlights are fitted onto a track on the ceiling.
 The lights can be moved and pointed in different directions, making it possible to light up a large area from one light fitting on the ceiling.

 All homes will have the wiring for ceiling lights already in place.
-Wall lights require wiring which runs inside the wall either chased out or behind plasterboard.
-If your home hasn’t currently got wall lights, it’s best to install them prior to decorating.
+Wall lights require wiring, which runs inside the wall either chased out or behind plasterboard.
+If your home hasn’t currently got wall lights, it’s best to install them before decorating.

 Wall lights can shine the light upwards, which bounces off the ceiling illuminating the room in a softer tone than ceiling lights.
 Wall lights can shine outwards, and some can be pointed in different directions.

 Single & Double Arm Wall Lights

 A Bulb’s attached to an arm that protrudes from the wall, mini lampshades are optional.
 Spotlights are available on long adjustable arms for task lighting purposes.
 Double arm wall lights feature two bulbs.